xovim001/mac-changer/README.md

 # mac-changer
+OVERVIEW:

-This is a Linux based simple python script to change the device MAC address instantly
+This is a Linux based simple python script to change the device MAC address instantly.This tool will allow to change your device MAC address to any MAC address you want.

 USAGE:
 Redirect to the file folder and run the folowing command: